Saint-Zotique

-The municipality resides on the north shore of the St. Lawrence River and Lake Saint Francis and along the Quebec City–Windsor Corridor, the most populated area in Canada.
+The city resides on the north shore of the St. Lawrence River and Lake Saint Francis and along the Quebec City–Windsor Corridor, the most populated area in Canada.

 History

 The first economic activities in the region started in the mid-18th century with forest exploitation and agriculture.
 The place was first named "Concession-du-Lac" and "Lac-Saint-François" after the adjacent lake.
 Subsequently, it was also known as "Longueuil-sur-le-Lac" (because it was part of the seigneury of New Longueuil, and "Moulin-Biron" (named after the owner of the first sawmill built near the wharf).

 Saint-Zotique officially became parish near 1849 when it was separated from the parish of Saint-Polycarpe located a few kilometres to the north.
 In 1854, its post office opened, and a year later in 1855, the Parish Municipality of Saint-Zotique was formed.

 In 1913, the village itself split off from the parish municipality to form the Village Municipality of Saint-Zotique, and eventually the two municipalities merged again to form a new village municipality in 1967.
-On 4 April 2009, it changed its status to just municipality.
+On 4 April 2009, it changed its status to just municipality and in 2023, it became a city.

+Geography

+The southern part of the municipality is bordered by the St. Lawrence River, which flows eastward.
+Autoroute 20 crosses it from west to east.